Cross-attention learning enables real-time nonuniform rotational distortion correction in OCT: Methods and materials

-Figure~\ref{fig:img2} illustrates the overall framework of our proposed method. (a) and (b) illustrate its training and inference phases, respectively.
+Figure~\ref{fig:img1} illustrates the overall framework of our proposed method. (a) and (b) illustrate its training and inference phases, respectively.
 We use a self-supervised generative learning approach for training, \textit{i.e.}, by distorting the original B-scans and then using the network to predict their distortions.
 Specifically, in Fig.~\ref{fig:img2}, we use a distortion vector, which serves as the ground truth (GT) of the A-line shifts due to the NURD, to do the transform ${\rm{{\cal T}}}_{O\rightarrow D}$ from the original frame to the distorted frame (the generation of the GT distortion vectors follows the method described in Section 3.2.1 of \cite{liao2022distortion}).
 These two frames are then fed into the stacked cross-attention network, which is employed to correct the NURD.
 It predicts two distortion vectors: the first one is the distortion applied on the original frame to form the distorted frame; the second one is the distortion applied on the distorted frame to form the original frame.
-This design is inspired by the notion of cycle consistency in generative learning \cite{zhu2017unpaired}.
-We found it improves the correction performance as shown in the results below.
+This bi-directional design is inspired by the notion of cycle consistency in generative learning \cite{zhu2017unpaired}.
 Using these predicted vectors, we can apply the transform ${\rm{{\cal T}}}^{\prime}_{O\rightarrow D}$ and ${\rm{{\cal T}}}^{\prime}_{D\rightarrow O}$ to the original and distorted frames, and form the new distorted and original frames, respectively.
-We use three types of optimization constraints in the training: (1) mean absolute error loss (L1 loss) between the distortion vector 1 and the GT vector, (2) smoothness loss of the predicted distortion vectors, and (3) similarity losses between the original/distorted frames and the new original/distorted frames at the A-line level.
+We use three types of optimization constraints in the training: (1) mean absolute error loss (L1 loss) $\mathcal{L}_{l1}$ between the distortion vector 1 and the GT vector, (2) smoothness loss $\mathcal{L}_{sm}$ of the predicted distortion vectors, and (3) similarity loss $\mathcal{L}_{si}$ between the original/distorted frames and the new original/distorted frames at the A-line level.
 We list their functions below: